HBLocker/Salsa-ChaCha/README.md

 Lightweight implemetation of both Salsa20 and ChaCha:
-I chose theese algrithms as they seemed fun to implement.
+I chose theese algorithms as they seemed fun to implement.